boolvariable/boolvariable/readme.md

-# `👋` I'm Nebula
+# `👋` I'm Nebula (him)
 🏫 › Creator of Every Coding Language Ever
 ⭐ › Architect of the Internet & GitHub
 🌍 › Inventor of Planet Earth

 ### `🏆` Achievements
-🏆 › Created every Operating System EVER
+🏆 › Created every Operating System EVER.
-🏆 › Created the Internet in 12 seconds
+🏆 › Created the Internet in 12 seconds.
-🏆 › Founder of Neuralink
+🏆 › Founder of the Neuralink.
-🏆 › 1st person born (i created myself)
+🏆 › 1st person born (I created myself.)
-🏆 › Creator of the theory of relativity (einstein stole it from me)
+🏆 › Creator of the theory of relativity (Einstein stole it from me.)

 ### `😍` Interests
 * Obfuscation & Security